What is a Relational Database?

-However, as soon as some complexity becomes part of your data (e.g. relationships, uncertainty, and exceptions), this approach becomes problematic.
+However, as soon as some complexity becomes part of your data (e.g. relationships, uncertainty, and exceptions), this approach starts to be problematic.
 In this blog post, we aim to demonstrate some of these challenges and give insights in how to overcome them.
 By doing so, we hope to familiarise researchers who have no experience in data modelling with the concept of a relational database.

 Let's take the example of a small research project on correspondents networks.
 This can be a body of letters of one person who sent/received letters to/from many other people, or a body of letters with multiple different senders and recipients.

 To do this most straightforward and to the point, you would create a spreadsheet with the following columns: date, sender, recipient.

 This can be expanded to also include information on the kind of letter, source references, and the city where the letter was sent and received (scroll to the right to see all the columns).

 This already generates quite an extensive body of information that can be used to count, filter, and analyse the letters.
 Once more data has been entered, you could answers questions like: with whom was Ľudovít Štúr most in contact between 1841 and 1845.
 You can also use this spreadsheet to visualise a network and analyse central or peripheral positions of correspondents.